Surveys

 TIP

-It is of course possible to edit your survey at a later stage by clicking on the edit button next to your survey which will see you return to this page.
+It is of course possible to edit your survey at a later stage by clicking on your survey in the list view which will see you return to these steps.
 You will then be able to edit your survey questions, respondent list and email launch communication.
 Indeed, it is even possible to edit questions and the respondent list after a survey is live and collecting responses.
 Typically though you will want to minimize any edits to a survey after launch.

 Relationship Questions vs Non-Relationship Questions

-One of the inputs you will see in the dialogue for creating questions is "Relationship Question?" with the selection options being either yes or no. Before looking at the various types of questions available it is important to understand that each question in a Polinode relationship-based survey can be either a relationship question or a non-relationship question.
+One of the inputs you will see in the dialogue for creating questions is "Relationship Question" which is toggled on by default.
+Before looking at the various types of questions available it is important to understand that each question in a Polinode relationship-based survey can be either a relationship question or a non-relationship question.
 A relationship question is used to collect data about relationships that the respondents have and will produce a network diagram that can then be analyzed within Polinode.
 A non-relationship question on the other hand is very similar to a regular survey question and the answers to a non-relationship question will be available as attributes on the respondents in the network.
 For example, I can ask respondents a relationship question such as "Who do you go to for advice?" and I will then be able to generate a network showing those relationships which I can then interactively explore and analyze.
 I may also ask respondents a non-relationship question such as "What is your gender?" and the answers to that question will be available as attributes on each node (i.e. respondent) in the network.
 I can then size by, color by, filter by this attribute as I can by any attribute in a network.

-If you select Yes for Relationship Question then another input will appear that will ask you to specify a Source of Relationships for the relationship question.
+If the Relationship Question toggle is set to true (as it is by default) then another input will be visible that will ask you to specify a Source of Relationships for the relationship question.
 You have three options:

 Textbox